An Emeryville startup has recently received $93 million in funding for the development of its AI-assisted immunotherapy cancer treatment.

 Current cancer treatments are as effective as ever and patients have a wide variety of different treatments to choose from.
 These include surgery, radiation therapy and chemotherapy.
 Gritstone, however, work with immunotherapy, which is the practice of treating the disease by adapting the immune system.
 A vaccine, basically.

-And whilst the effectiveness of each treatment varies by patient due to factors based on age, severity, type, and pure luck, 2016 study revealed that cancer survival rates are up since the 1990s.
+And whilst the effectiveness of each treatment varies by patient due to factors based on age, severity, type, and pure luck, a 2016 study revealed that cancer survival rates are up since the 1990s.

 So it’s not all doom and gloom.
 And Gritstone is looking to further improve upon these statistics by training its artificial intelligence with algorithms to deliver personalised cancer treatment to patients.